Optimizations of Multilevel Quantum Heat Engine with N Noninteracting Fermions Based on Lenoir Cycle: Clausius Relation of Leaking Engine

 which $E_H$ represents the high-energy heat bath and the $E_C$ represents the low-energy sink bath.
 Substituting the changes of heat and energy baths to Clausius’ inequality, we got Clausius relation as

 Based on Equation (\ref{eq27}), we obtained Clausius relation versus compression ratio curves as in Figure \ref{fig4}.
-The curves of engine with leakage go across the $x$-axis of $r$ as we raised the compression ratios which means there should be some limitations to compression ratio of engine can be made.
+The curves of engine with leakage go across the $x$-axis of $r$ as we raised the compression ratios.
+This condition approves that the presence of heat leakage within engine will ravage the Clausius inequality, because the heat that supposed to flows out vanished as a leaking heat.
+Eventually, the system will have an equal amount of heat flows in and out at some exact point of compression ratio, but at high level of leakage, there will be more heat vanished without flowing out through the sink bath or even building up the works.

+This groundbreaking result can be explained by looking out at the fundamental of the inequality of the Clausius relation itself.
+Clausius relation of the heat describes on how much heat that flow into the engine compared to the heat flow out itself by equaling total heat in, $Q_{in}$, divide hot reservoir, $E_{H}$, to total heat out, $Q_{out}$, divide cold reservoir, $E_{C}$.
+For an irreversible engine, the total heat out divide its reservoir will be larger nominally than the heat and reservoir at the entrance side.

+Lenoir engine should be an irreversible engine if this theorem applied to it, but the presence of heat leakage altered the total heat in and out of the system.
+While the wall of the quantum heat engine expanded and compressed, some of the engine that has been infused will be vanished as leakage.
+As the heat flows out, the amount has been dramatically decreased.
+As result, the equalization of the both side of reservoir will describe the engine as reversible engine.
+So, this "reversible" norms actually representation of the equal amount of heat that depleted by the heat leakage occured in the engine.

+To keep the model intact to standard engine, there should be some limitations to compression ratio of engine can be made.
 This limitation is obtained by finding the roots of the curves as in Table \ref{tab2}.
 Aside from these limitations, eventually, we found one reversible point for each model with various leakage within, written as $r_{revs}$.
 By substituting these $r_{revs}$ to the model optimization properties, we got the reversible efficiency, $\eta_{revs}$, and the reversible power, $P^*_{revs}$, as shown in Table \ref{tab2}.
+The engine efficiency decreased as we raised the variations of heat leakage (which means compression ratio also increased), in other hand, the power output of the engine model leveled up because the value of the power do not affected by the value of parameter heat leakage.